Pennsylvania Special Election Could Be the First Ripple in a Democratic Wave

 “This is a winnable race,” said Mike Mikus, a Democratic consultant in the state.
 “People are willing to vote for a Democrat, but you have to run a compelling race to do it and Lamb’s profile is perfect for this district.”

 Even if Saccone wins, national observers will be looking closely at the margin.
 If Lamb does reasonably well, it will be all the more reason for Democrats to target slightly more promising districts going into the 2018 general election.
-And if Lamb wins, Democrats could begin crying surf’s up! in anticipation of a November wave.
+And if Lamb wins, Democrats could begin crying, “Surf’s up!” in anticipation of a November wave.